Ed Rubbert

-Rubbert also played for the Albany Firebirds in the Arena Football League for three years (1991 to 1993) where he completed 42 of 96 passes for 532 yards and four touchdowns and seven interceptions.
+Rubbert also played for the Albany Firebirds in the Arena Football League (AFL) for three years (1991 to 1993) where he completed 42 of 96 passes for 532 yards and four touchdowns and seven interceptions.

+Personal life

+Rubbert is now a coach for Mainland Regional High School located in Linwood, New Jersey.
+The high school contains kids from Linwood, Somers Point, and Northfield.

 Additionally, Rubbert was the inspiration for Keanu Reeves' character in the football movie The Replacements.